alabamagan/mri_normalization_tools/README.md

 comparison.
 With this regards, this code repo aims to provide a user-friendly and standardized way to normalize the images

+## Key Functions

+This repo aims to maximize the repeatability of the image normalization pipeline, with a focus of MRI.
+Normalization generally consist of the following steps:
+1. Bias field correction
+1. Align image spacing
+1. Outlier removal
+1. Intensity normalization
+1. Binning

 # Requirements

 - SimpleITK >= 2.1.0